-For physical products, quality is often determined by its exceptional performance.
-This includes, but isn’t limited to, the way it is made, how long it lasts, and whether it is free from errors or glitches.
+For physical products, exceptional performance often determines quality.
+Product performance includes, but isn’t limited to, the manufacturing process, how long it lasts, and whether it is free from errors or glitches.

-For services, quality is tied to expertise.
+For services, there is a link between quality and expertise.
 The better you are at what you do, the more people will pay you for it.
 But it’s up to you to educate them on the value you offer and how you provide it.

 In an era of automation, providing “high touch” service is a unique differentiator.
-To be more efficient, many businesses are automating customer service processes and responses.
-While this helps the business, it turns customers off.
+Many businesses are automating customer service processes and responses to increase efficiency.
+While this helps the company, it turns customers off.

 Move conversations from texts and emails to video or phone conferences as soon as possible.
 Be careful not to rush people into this, but extend the offer right away, always willing to move at their pace.

-This strategy is simple: give away a small part of your product or service for free.
-When they discover how great it is, they will pay for more.
+This strategy is simple: give away a tiny part of your product or service for free.
+Then, when customers discover how great it is, they will want more.

 But as important as reviews are, most businesses aren’t proactive about getting them.